 The slippery eggs fall off your dog’s body onto your carpet and furniture, and are capable of lying dormant for weeks before hatching into larvae.
 They then spin cocoons where they can again remain dormant — this time for more than six months — before emerging as adult fleas.
 If you’re not paying attention, you could suddenly find yourself with a full-blown flea infestation.

-Be sure to sign up for our Flea & Tick Outbreak Alerts to stay informed about outbreaks your area.
+Be sure to sign up for our Flea & Tick Outbreak Alerts to stay informed about outbreaks in your area.

 - High risk areas for fleas are dog parks, kennels and other areas where animals congregate